 Both medications have side effects typical of opioids, including constipation, drowsiness, nausea, and sweating.
 Most side effects diminish over time as your body adjusts to the medication.

 Methadone carries some specific risks worth knowing about.
-It can prolong the QT interval in your heart’s electrical activity, which in rare cases can lead to dangerous heart rhythm problems.
-This risk is higher at doses above 120 mg daily or in people taking other medications that affect heart rhythm.
-Methadone clinics typically monitor for this with periodic EKGs.
+Its FDA label carries a boxed warning that it can prolong the QT interval in your heart’s electrical activity, which in rare cases can lead to a dangerous heart rhythm called torsades de pointes.
+This risk tends to be greater at higher doses and in people taking other medications that affect heart rhythm or who have other risk factors.
+Clinical monitoring guidelines often flag added caution above roughly 120 mg daily, and methadone programs typically monitor for this with periodic EKGs (source).

 The overdose risk with methadone is highest in the first few weeks of treatment, before the medication reaches a stable level in your body.
 During this period, the clinic adjusts your dose carefully, watching for signs that the dose is too high.

 Suboxone’s main safety advantage is the ceiling effect discussed earlier.
 But there’s one important caution: if you’re currently taking opioids and haven’t yet gone into withdrawal, starting Suboxone can trigger what’s called “precipitated withdrawal.”
 Because buprenorphine has such high affinity for opioid receptors, it displaces other opioids from those receptors but doesn’t activate them as strongly.
 The result is sudden, intense withdrawal symptoms.
-To avoid this, you typically need to wait until you’re already in early withdrawal before taking your first Suboxone dose, usually 12 to 24 hours after your last opioid use, or longer if you’ve been using fentanyl.
+To avoid this, you typically need to wait until you’re already in early withdrawal before taking your first Suboxone dose.
+For shorter-acting opioids this is often 12 to 24 hours after your last use, but fentanyl is different.
+Because fentanyl can linger in body tissues, providers increasingly find that a substantially longer wait may be needed, and precipitated withdrawal can still occur even after a day or more of abstinence.
+For people using fentanyl, many providers now use alternative “low-dose” induction approaches that start with very small buprenorphine doses and build up gradually.
+The safest path is to start buprenorphine under the guidance of a prescriber rather than on your own.

 Cost and Insurance Coverage in Maine